Justinian I: War in Italy, first phase, 535–540

-As in Africa, dynastic struggles in Ostrogothic Italy provided an opportunity for intervention.
+As in Africa, dynastic struggles in the Amal dynasty ruling the Ostrogothic Kingdom of Italy and the northern Balkans provided an opportunity for intervention.
 The young king Athalaric had died on 2 October 534, and a usurper, Theodahad, had imprisoned queen Amalasuintha, Theodoric's daughter and mother of Athalaric, on the island of Martana in Lake Bolsena, where he had her assassinated in 535.
 Thereupon Belisarius, with 7,500 men, invaded Sicily (535) and advanced into Italy, sacking Naples and capturing Rome on 9 December 536.
-By that time Theodahad had been deposed by the Ostrogothic army, who had elected Vitigis as their new king.
+By that time Theodahad had been deposed by the Ostrogothic army, who had elected Vitiges as their new king.
 He gathered a large army and besieged Rome from February 537 to March 538 without being able to retake the city.

 Justinian sent another general, Narses, to Italy, but tensions between Narses and Belisarius hampered the progress of the campaign.
-Milan was taken, but was soon recaptured and razed by the Ostrogoths.
+Milan (Mediolanum) was taken, but was soon recaptured and razed by the Ostrogoths.
 Justinian recalled Narses in 539.
-By then the military situation had turned in favour of the Romans, and in 540 Belisarius reached the Ostrogothic capital Ravenna.
-There he was offered the title of Western Roman Emperor by the Ostrogoths at the same time that envoys of Justinian were arriving to negotiate a peace that would leave the region north of the Po River in Gothic hands.
+By then the military situation had turned in favour of the Romans, and in 540 Belisarius laid siege to the capital of Ravenna.
+There he was offered the title of Western Roman Emperor by the Ostrogoths at the same time envoys of Justinian were arriving to negotiate a peace that would leave the region north of the Po in Gothic hands.
 Belisarius feigned acceptance of the offer, entered the city in May 540, and reclaimed it for the Empire.
-Then, having been recalled by Justinian, Belisarius returned to Constantinople, taking the captured Vitigis and his wife Matasuntha with him.
+Then, having been recalled by Justinian, Belisarius returned to Constantinople, taking the captured Vitiges and his queen Mataswintha with him.